csbg/Hands-on-Biomedical-Data/day2.md

 1. The metadata contains the `experimental design`, which defines which samples are from which conditions.
 2. The model matrix contains the `model design`, which defines which samples and conditions will be compared, what will be the intercept, and so on.

-Now let's look at the data before and after normalization.
-The original data is in the object `data`, the normalized data is in `dataVoom$E`, which is part of the object return by running `voom(...)`.
+Next, below, we will look at the data before and after normalization.
+The original data is in the object `data`.
+The normalized data is in `dataVoom$E`, which is part of the object return by running `voom(...)`.

 ![#1589F0](https://placehold.co/15x15/1589F0/1589F0.png) `Exercise 2.4:`